ciscoheat/dataclass/README.md

 And the opposite for each type: `.toString()` (date has `.toStringFormat()`).

 These methods have some intelligence that handles when for example the input isn't whitespace trimmed or contains currency symbols.
 You should be able to pass most spreadsheet data into it without problem.
-Post an issue if not.
+[Post an issue](https://github.com/ciscoheat/dataclass/issues) if not.

 There are some settings for the conversion process in `dataclass.Converter`:

 - `Converter.delimiter` allows you to specify the delimiter for `Float`.
-- `Converter.boolValues` sets the converted string values for true or false.
+- `Converter.boolValues` sets the converted string values for `true` and `false`.
-- `Converter.dateFormat` sets the converted string Date value.
+- `Converter.dateFormat` sets the converted string `Date` value.

-You can also set the relevant values directly in the conversion methods if you prefer that.
+You can also set the relevant values directly when calling the conversion methods if you prefer that.

 That's for simple values, but what about the CSV or JSON data?
 This is where it gets fun.
 For any class implementing `DataClass`, you now have some extensions for the class itself: